 Patients will typically need intravenous (IV) sedation during a surgical tooth extraction, but other methods of anesthesia may be added based on the patient's needs.
 A preoperative consultation and physical examination is mandatory for patients undergoing IV anesthesia for surgery.
 Patients should have nothing to eat or drink six hours prior to their surgery and they should arrange for a responsible adult to take them home after the procedure.

 After a surgical tooth extraction, patients may have some discomfort that can be treated with over-the-counter pain medicine or pain medication prescribed by Dr. King.
 There is usually some redness, swelling, and light bleeding for a few days after the surgery.
 Patients are encouraged to use ice packs on the affected areas and they typically prefer a liquid or soft foods diet for a few days.
-Dr. King will go over care instructions to help patients keep the treated area clean and improve their recovery.
+Dr. Reddy will go over care instructions to help patients keep the treated area clean and improve their recovery.

 Plan Your Procedure

 The Wise Choice

 The longer you wait to remove an impacted tooth, you are risking a more painful and extensive oral surgery, as well as possible infections.
 Most people will need their wisdom teeth removed to prevent future problems, so schedule your appointment with Dr. Reddy to learn about your options for surgical tooth extraction.
 With proper sedation and advanced equipment, patients at Garland Oral Surgery in North Texas can minimize their discomfort and future dental problems.